Convergence for adaptive resampling of random Fourier features

-\Testcase{ \textit{The effect of the number of nodes $K$.} } To numerically validate the generalization error bound of the random Fourier feature model $\beta(x)$ with respect to the number of frequencies $K$, we systematically increase $K$ from 312 to 10,000.
-As illustrated in Figure~\ref{fig:Fig_a2_vary_K_1}, this increase leads to a consistent improvement in model accuracy.
+\Testcase{ \textit{The effect of the number of nodes $K$.} } To validate the generalization error bound of the random Fourier feature model $\beta(x)$ with respect to the number of frequencies $K$ numerically, we systematically increase $K$ from 312 to 10,000.
+As illustrated in Figure~\ref{fig:Fig_a2_vary_K_1}, this increase consistently improves model accuracy.